This tutorial covers:

 Using markers to group tests

-For the tutorial, you want to group the tests that make the GET
+For the tutorial, we want to group the tests that make the GET

 endpoints.